-Fossil fuels are currently the primary source of energy around the world, with the biggest consumers being the transportation and industrial sectors.
+Fossil fuels are currently the primary source of energy, with the biggest consumers being the transportation and industrial sectors.
 However, fossil fuels are finite and their rising prices along with their contribution to global warming has prompted research toward finding alternative forms of energy that are both sustainable and renewable.
-The development of biosynthetic routes to this of the test of the tes (EG).
-It is used as an antifreeze and coolant for automobiles and a desiccant for natural gas production, but its primary consumer is the polyester fiber production industry.
-Presently, the large portion of EG is produced via a synthetic route in which dimethyl oxalate obtained from nonrenewable fuels undergoes hydrogenation.
+The development of biosynthetic routes that can produce target biofiels from biomass have been used as an avenue toward this end.
+This method also involves the design of microbial cell factories by which organisms are constructed to express particular pathways to generate a biofuel of interest.
+One such target is ethylene glycol (EG).
+It is used as antifreeze and coolant for automobiles and a desiccant for natural gas production but its primary consumer is the polyester fiber production industry.
+Presently, the large portion of EG is produced via a synthetic route in which ethylene oxide undergoes hydration.
 In an effort to provide a means by which the increasing demands for EG can be met despite the dwindling supply of nonrenewable energy sources, we propose the use of a biosynthetic scheme that utilizes a carboxylic acid reductase (CAR) to reduce glycolate to glycoaldehde.
 Glycoaldehyde can be reduced to ethylene glycol through glycoaldehyde reductase (Fig 1.2).
-We are further motivated by research that has already shown the breadth of specificity displayed by Nocardia sp CAR and M. marimum CAR though the native substrate of CARs is benzoate (Fig 1.3).
+We are further motivated by research that has already shown the breadth of specificity displayed by Nocardia sp CAR and M. marinum CAR though the native substrate of CARs is benzoate (Fig 1.3).
 These CARs can reduce a wide range of substrates from aromatic to aliphatic compounds respectively.
-Our short-term goal is to identify a CAR variant with a high catalytic efficiency toward glycolate by testing CAR candidates from both reported and putative CARs of several organisms.
-Finally, through protein engineering we hope to evolve the best CAR candidate into a CAR with highly improved catalytic efficiency toward glycolate.
+Our short-term goal is to identify a CAR variant with a high catalytic efficiency toward glycolate by testing CAR candidates that are both reported and putative.
+Finally, through protein engineering we hope to evolve a CAR with highly improved catalytic efficiency toward glycolate